BCI & Neuroscience — Research Frontier

 - Generalization across patients and recording modalities

-- Real-time performance for practical communication
+- Real-time performance for practical communication speeds

-- Open vocabulary vs. constrained vocabularies
+- Open vocabulary vs. constrained vocabulary scalability

 - Privacy implications of inner speech decoding